-(a) The proposed house would be one and a half storey in scale and angled within its plot, to take advantage of the views and solar gain, and given its location at the end of the cluster, would not be out of character with the existing houses.
+(a) The proposed house would be one and a half storey in scale and of a similar east-west orientation facing towards the road and Shiskine Valley as the majority of surrounding properties in the group.
 The scale and footprint of the building would be similar to the three immediately neighbouring properties, although potentially higher at the roof ridge than those properties.
-The ridge height would be similar to the previously approved, though unimplemented, house south of Greenhill Cottage (12/00148/PP) and a site section was prepared which shows the proposed house marginally higher than the neighbouring Galena.
-While the house would be sited further uphill (west) than the properties to the front (Tofts Knowe and Feorline View), the ridge height would not break above the skyline formed by the hillside when viewed from further outwith the immediate group.
-The garage whilst further back within the plot is lower at ridge height than the house and would not therefore sit higher against the hillside backdrop or above the skyline.
-There is some variety of styles and scale within the group, from the two storey Greannan at the south to one and a half storeys with a prominent front 'box' dormer at Greenhill to the north of the group.
-All five of the original plots within the field are already delineated by boundary fences and hedges and this plot (and the concurrent Plot 3) application 18/00542/PP) are the last two unbuilt.
+However, the ridge height would be similar to the previously approved house design south of Greenhill Cottage (12/00148/PP) and a site section was prepared which shows the proposed house marginally higher than the neighbouring properties.
+While the house would be sited further uphill (west) than the properties to the front (Feorline View and Craigellachie), the ridge height would not break above the skyline formed by the hillside when viewed from further outwith the immediate group.
+The garage, whilst further back within the plot, is lower at ridge height than the house and would not therefore sit higher against the hillside backdrop or above the skyline.
+There is some variety of style and scale within the group, from the two storey Greannan at the south to one and a half storeys with a prominent front 'box' dormer at Greenhill to the north of the group.
+All five of the original plots within the field are already delineated by boundary fences and hedges and this plot and the concurrent Plot 5 application 18/00541/PP, are the last two undeveloped.
 Taking all of these factors into account, it is therefore considered that the siting of the proposed house would be satisfactory.

-The originally submitted design has since been amended to reduce roof massing and the scale of the front glazed extension and is considered appropriate to the surrounding properties and to its plot; the external appearance and proposed finishing materials (slate and white render) are also appropriate to the countryside setting although a planning condition should be applied to any permission requiring final details to be submitted for approval.
+The originally submitted design has since been amended to reduce roof massing and the scale of the front glazed extension and is considered appropriate to the surrounding properties and to its plot.
+The external appearance and proposed finishing materials of slate and white render, are also appropriate to the countryside setting although a planning condition should be applied to any permission requiring final details to be submitted for approval.
 The proposal therefore complies with criterion (a).

-In terms of (b), occupants of the house would benefit from a good level of residential amenity arising from ample garden ground and views towards Blackwaterfoot and across the Shiskine Valley.
-The house would be 19m from Tofts Knowe to the east and 33m from Galena to the north, which is acceptable and would be sufficient to avoid any significant adverse effects on privacy or available light to neighbouring houses.
-The proposed garage would be a domestic garage and workshop incidental to the house only.
+In terms of (b), occupants of the house would benefit from a good level of residential amenity arising from ample garden ground and views across the Shiskine Valley.
+The house would be 40m from Feorline View to the east, 23m from Galena to the south-east and 27m from Craigellachie to the east, which is at a lower level and across an intervening boundary hedge, which is acceptable and would be sufficient to avoid any significant adverse effects on privacy or available light to neighbouring houses.
+The proposed garage has been applied for as a domestic garage and workshop incidental to the house only, and separate planning permission would be required for any commercial use.
 It is therefore acceptable in terms of amenity.